Alluxio/alluxio/docs/en/compute/Spark.md

 The recommended solution is to configure [`spark.sql.hive.metastore.sharedPrefixes`](http://spark.apache.org/docs/2.0.0/sql-programming-guide.html#interacting-with-different-versions-of-hive-metastore).
-In Spark 1.4.0 and later, Spark uses an isolated classloader to load java classes for accessing the Hive MetaStore.
+In Spark 1.4.0 and later, Spark uses an isolated classloader to load java classes for accessing the Hive Metastore.
-However, the isolated classloader ignores certain packages and allows the main classloader to load "shared" classes (the Hadoop HDFS client is one of these "shared" classes).
+The isolated classloader ignores certain packages and allows the main classloader to load "shared" classes (the Hadoop HDFS client is one of these "shared" classes).
 The Alluxio client should also be loaded by the main classloader, and you can append the `alluxio` package to the configuration parameter `spark.sql.hive.metastore.sharedPrefixes` to inform Spark to load Alluxio with the main classloader.
 For example, the parameter may be set in `spark/conf/spark-defaults.conf`:

 ```bash
 spark.sql.hive.metastore.sharedPrefixes=com.mysql.jdbc,org.postgresql,com.microsoft.sqlserver,oracle.jdbc,alluxio